 Treat your lords and ladies to dinner at the castle!
 Shannon Heritage offers Medieval Banquets in both Bunratty and nearby Knappogue Castle.

-You’ll be welcomed by the Earl’s butler and one of the ladies of the house, offering a bit of wine (or juice) and entertainment in the gathering room before leading you to the dining hall where tables are set for your arrival.
+You’ll be welcomed by the Earl’s butler and one of the ladies of the house.
+They’ll offer a bit of wine (or juice) and entertainment in the gathering room.
+Appetites whet and ears indulged, they’ll lead you to the dining hall where tables are set for your arrival.

 Not sure your kids would enjoy the Medieval Banquet?
-Bunratty also offers a Traditional Irish Night in the corn barn!
+Not to worry: Bunratty also offers a Traditional Irish Night in the corn barn!
 It’s a lively evening of laughter, foot stomping, and dancing.

-1 Great Place to Stay: Choose a Castle!
+1 Great Place for Families to Stay in Clare: Choose a Castle!

 A castle stay is the most requested of Irish lodgings!
 County Clare offers two incredible options:

 County Clare has more than its share of incredible eateries.
 One place we return again and again is Kilshanny House.
-Located in the heart of Kilshanny village this small, two-person establishment is ‘the local’, where you’re as likely to find nearby farmers enjoying an afternoon pint as you are to find a tourist in for a meal.
+Located in the heart of Kilshanny village this small, two-person establishment is ‘the local’.
+Here you’re as likely to find nearby farmers enjoying an afternoon pint as you are to find a tourist in for a meal.

-Mary creates memorable meals using hyper-local ingredients, and serves them with a presentation you would expect to find in a Michelin-starred restaurant, not a small country pub.
+Mary uses hyper-local ingredients in the house fare.
+And what’s more, she serves them with a presentation you would expect to find in a Michelin-starred restaurant, not a small country pub.
 Each bite explodes with natural flavors and very nearly melts in your mouth.